St Bernard Vs Bernese Mountain Dog Compare

 Which breed is better for apartment living, St. Bernard or Bernese Mountain Dog?

 Neither St. Bernards nor Bernese Mountain Dogs are well-suited for apartment living due to their large size and exercise requirements.
-However, if you have a spacious apartment and are able to provide your dog with plenty of exercise, either breed could potentially live in an apartment.
+However, if you have a spacious apartment and are able to provide your dog with plenty of exercise, either breed could potentially live in an apartment. either St. Bernards nor Bernese Mountain Dogs are low-shedding breeds.
+Both breeds have thick, double coats that shed seasonally, so owners should be prepared to do regular grooming to manage shedding.

 Which breed is better for first-time dog owners, St. Bernard or Bernese Mountain Dog?